Do you fear that the world just might fall apart if you don't jump in and save everyone?

 Self-care and intentionally Doing Less have been my practices since the summer of 2013.
 Having lived most of my life as a “do-er,” this new way of being has been revelatory and brought me so many gifts that I’ve made it my mission to help my clients integrate these practices into their lives too.

-At first, they think I’m a little crazy when I say that learning to say no with grace is one of the most grown-up things we can do.
-I hear all the excuses about how the world will pretty much fall apart if they say no. That’s when I give a little nudge to their ego with a 24-hour challenge.
+At first, they’re not so sure when I say that learning to say no with grace is one of the most grown-up things we can do.
+I hear all the excuses about how the world will pretty much fall apart if they say no. That’s when I give a little nudge to their ego with a 24-hour challenge to delay saying “yes.”

-When they make this one change that I ask of them, amazing things begin to happen: the world doesn't stop, other people step in to solve the problem, or the issue resolves itself.
+When they make this one change, amazing things begin to happen: the world doesn't stop, other people step in to solve the problem, or the issue resolves itself.
 Invariably, they come back to me in shock that it can be that easy.

 The truth is that we have limited time and need to be selective about our yeses.